Castor oil is widely used for a variety of health and beauty purposes and here’s a breakdown of the best castor oil uses.

 Castor oil is a natural astringent and has a non-comedogenic rating of 0.
 This means it’s unlikely to clog the pores.

-The antimicrobial and anti-inflammatory properties in castor oil also help the skin fight acne.
+The antimicrobial and anti-inflammatory properties of castor oil also help the skin fight acne.

-Improve the oil cleansing method with castor oil by including a facial brush in your skin care regimen.
-Read 9 Deep Cleansing Facial Brushes for the Oil Cleansing Method.
+Improve the oil cleansing method with castor oil by including a facial brush in your skincare regimen.

 Castor Oil As a Laxative